 For the purposes of this statement, senior officer means 'chief officers' as defined within S43 of the Localism Act 2011.
-The Chief Executive is employed under the terms and conditions of the Joint National Council for Chief Executives and all other senior officers are under the terms and conditions for Joint National Council for Chief Officers.
+The Chief Executive is employed under the terms and conditions of the Joint

+National Council for Chief Executives and all other senior officers are under the terms and conditions for Joint National Council for Chief Officers.

 The Council currently determines pay levels through a job evaluation process and grading structure that has been specifically designed for senior positions that determines the pay range for senior officers as defined by the Localism Act 2011.
-A cost-of-living rise of £1,925 has been applied to the Senior Officer Pay Structure, as a result of pay bargaining undertaken by Joint Negotiating Committee for Chief Officers of Local Authorities, with effect from 1st April 2022.
-See Annex 1 for the senior officer pay structure effective as at 1st April 2022.
+The annual cost-of-living rise of 3.50 % has been applied to the Senior Officer Pay Structure, as a result of pay bargaining undertaken by Joint Negotiating Committee for Chief Officers of Local Authorities, with effect from 1st April 2023.
+See Annex 1 for the senior officer pay structure effective as of 1st April 2023.